 7700 York Ave S, Edina, MN 55435

-Ideas for places in the Twin Cities where your kids can get super crafty (and super messy without YOU having to be on cleanup detail!)
+Ideas for places in the Twin Cities where your kids can get super crafty with art projects (and super messy without YOU having to be on cleanup detail!)

 Locations in Eagan, Maple Grove & Woodbury